pegahahadian/sparrow/README.md

 # sparrow

-# Human Joint Movement Prediction Using Capsule Networks
+# Human Joint Movement Prediction By Capsule Networks

 ## Project Overview
 This project focuses on developing a neural network model that predicts the orientations of human joints, represented by local unit quaternions, based on 2D coordinates and confidence values of the joints.
 A Capsule Network architecture was employed to effectively capture spatial hierarchies and relationships within the data.